Fiscalidad sobre las criptomonedas en el Reino Unido

 Value Added Tax

-Fees paid in excess of the value of the exchange tokens for any transaction in exchange for the token are exempt from VAT, provided that the service provider is qualified as an intermediary.
+Fees charged over and above the value of the exchange tokens for any transaction in return for the token are outside the scope of VAT, provided the service provider is qualified as an intermediary.

-The supply of any services necessary to exchange tokens for fiat money or other exchange tokens and vice versa are exempt from VAT.
+The supply of any services necessary to exchange tokens for fiat money or other exchange tokens and vice versa are outside the scope of VAT.

 Venture Capital Schemes